awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_AWS_Resource_Optimization/5_EC2_computer_opt.md

 ![Images/ResourceOpt06.png](/Cost/200_AWS_Resource_Optimization/Images/ResourceOpt08.png?classes=lab_picture_small)

 Notice there can be **multiple options for rightsizing** (t3.xlarge, c5.xlarge, m5.xlarge).
 All options are recommending we move from 2 vCPUs to 4 vCPU’s.
 The first option will typically be the cheapest.
-There are multiple columns that allow you to compare and contrast the right choice for upsizing your instance, including price, [performance risk](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-resize.html), vCPU’s, memory, storage, and network.
+There are multiple columns that allow you to compare and contrast the right choice for upsizing your instance, including price, [performance risk](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-resize.html), CPU, memory, storage, and network.

 #### 9. Click through each option using the blue radio button on the left and notice how the below graphs change to show projections for the recommended instance.
 The **CPU utilization** graph shows our instance is maxed out on CPU and projects an orange dotted line where CPU will be for our new instance.

 ![Images/ResourceOpt07.png](/Cost/200_AWS_Resource_Optimization/Images/ResourceOpt09.png?classes=lab_picture_small)

-Note that **memory utilization is not currently enabled on this instance**, therefore Compute Optimizer cannot show you what the memory of the instance is.
-This could be an important detail when making a decision on upsizing.
-For example, if memory is not an issue option 2 may be a better choice than option 3.
-We will double our vCPU’s, retain the same memory, and have a cheaper overall on-demand price.
-Similarly, option 2 may be preferred over option 1 based on [performance risk](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-resize.html) associated with option 1.
-Compute Optimizer will never recommend an instance with less memory if memory monitoring is disabled.
+On the example above you might have noticed that **memory utilization is not currently enabled on this instance**, therefore AWS Compute Optimizer will not report memory utilization.
+This could be an important datapoint when making a decision to which instance to upsize.
+For example, if memory is not an issue option 2 may be a better choice than option 3 from a cost perspective.
+AWS Compute Optimizer will not recommend instances with lower memory if memory monitoring is not available.

 #### 10. Let’s take a look at that same instance with memory utilization enabled.
 Notice we can be more comfortable with our options for rightsizing.

 ![Images/ResourceOpt07.png](/Cost/200_AWS_Resource_Optimization/Images/ResourceOpt10.png?classes=lab_picture_small)

-Compute Optimizer will now take memory utilization into account.
+AWS Compute Optimizer will now take memory utilization into account.
 We can see that memory utilization is low and 8 GiB is sufficient.
 Choosing option 2 (c5.xlarge) will give us additional CPU power and keep our performance risk low by not having to switch to a burstable instance (t3.xlarge).
 Depending on your goals option 1 may be ideal for cost savings while option 2 would be ideal for overall performance and stability.

 #### Conclusions